-SCIS (Schools Catalogue Information Service) was created with the aim of providing schools with access to a database of consistent catalogue records created according to agreed national standards, in order to reduce the cost and duplication of effort of cataloguing resources in schools.
+Schools Catalogue Information Service (SCIS) aims to provide schools with access to a database of consistent catalogue records created according to agreed national standards, in order to reduce the cost and duplication of effort of cataloguing resources in schools.
 Since its inception, SCIS has been responsible for improving the quality and consistency of cataloguing materials for schools.

 * Users must be a subscriber to log in to this service

 SCIS will run three webinars on Tuesdays from 16 February, including Introduction to SCIS (FREE); Downloading SCIS records; and Searching and Selecting on the SCIS Catalogue.